Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 ## Some warning before assembly

 Before any attempt to solder anything, **TRY THE ARDUINO NANO FIRST**.
 You must be able to flash it with the [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) out of the bag and it must blink fast for two seconds with the converter installed.
 On average, 50% of my AliExpress Arduino hauls go directly to the garbage bin (I mean the recycling bin...) because they are just defective, i.e. equipped with a baroque bootloader at best (if any), a fake chip at worst, and are anyway impossible to reflash without a Ph.D. in Aliexpress oddities.
-Testing before soldering saves you a nervous breakdown and prevents wasting a PCB, a DB15 port, a SNES port and your fucking time because desoldering plastic parts with hot air is just a wasted effort.
+Testing before soldering saves you a nervous breakdown and prevents wasting a PCB, a DB15 port, a SNES port and your fucking patience because desoldering plastic parts with hot air is just a wasted effort.

-Once assembled, you can power it via USB and test a SNES controller directly, it will flash when an input is entered.
-If the device makes magic smoke once powered by the supergun, this means that DB15 port was soldered upside down.
+Once assembled, you can power it via USB and test a SNES controller directly, it will blink when a controller input is detected.
+If the device makes magic smoke once powered by the supergun, this means that DB15 port was soldered on the wrong side of the PCB.

 ## Buttons layout
 ![](/Button_layout.png)